2025 Myrtle Beach Area

 The Myrtle Beach area is undergoing a federally funded beach renourishment project to help protect life, property, and wildlife along our 60 miles of coastline.
 While this important work will be underway for several months, we want to assure visitors that most of the beach will remain open, and disruptions will be brief and minimal.

-Severe erosion caused by Hurricanes Ian (2022) and Debby (2024) prompted a post-storm damage assessment, which concluded that beach renourishment was needed to maintain the coastline's integrity and protect the Grand Strand’s infrastructure, homes, and businesses.
+Beach erosion caused by Hurricanes Ian (2022) and Debby (2024) prompted a post-storm damage assessment, which concluded that beach renourishment was needed to maintain the coastline's integrity and protect the Grand Strand’s infrastructure, homes, and businesses.

 This project places 2 million cubic yards of sand (equal to 200,000 dump trucks!) across 26 miles of shoreline.

-Will This Impact My Beach Vacation?
+Will This Impact My Beach-Trip?

-Very little.
+There will be very little impact on your trip to the beach.
 The project is carefully designed to keep most of the beach open and accessible.

 - Work takes place in 1,000-foot sections at a time (about 3 city blocks).